Haplogroup K2a (Y-DNA): Origin

+Distribution map of Y-chromosome haplogroup K2a, with notable frequency in East Asia, Southeast Asia, North Asia, and Northeast Europe.

+Hypothetical migration routes of haplogroup K-M9 and its subclades, including haplogroup K2a.

 According to geneticist Spencer Wells, haplogroup K probably originated in the Middle East or Central Asia, possibly in the vicinity of Iran or Pakistan.
 However, Karafet et al. (2014) proposed that "rapid diversification ... of K-M526", also known as K2, likely occurred in Southeast Asia and later expanded to mainland Asia, although they could not rule out that it might have arisen in Eurasia and later went extinct there, and that either of these scenarios are "equally parsimonius".

-Later Discoveries
+Later discoveries

 Before 2016, many authorities considered that the SNP M2308 was always found in conjunction with SNPs such as M2313 and M214.
 However, researchers such as G. David Poznik discovered examples of Y-DNA that had some, but not all, of the SNPs peculiar to NO (M214), but also lacked SNPs identifying other primary subclades of K2 (M526).
 Poznik et al. 2016 therefore identified K2a (M2308), K-M2313 and NO (M214) as "parent", "child" and "grandchild" clades respectively.
-(While Poznik used the name "K2a1" for K-M2313, this has not been widely adopted – possibly because K2a1 has sometimes been used as an alternate name for other, less closely related haplogroups.)
-Poznik et al. also found that K-Y28301 – which has living members in India – is descended from K-M2313.
+While Poznik used the name "K2a1" for K-M2313, this has not been widely adopted, possibly because K2a1 has sometimes been used as an alternate name for other, less closely related haplogroups.
+Poznik et al. also found that K-Y28301, which has living members in India, is descended from K-M2313.
 The above findings by Poznik et al. were reiterated by the work of Moreno-Mayar et al. in 2018.

 As of 2018, authorities like the International Society of Genetic Genealogy (ISOGG) have not integrated the discoveries of Poznik et al.